KczBen/vef2-2025-e/README.md

 # A Rust-written CPU path tracer for the web
+The full report can be found in `REPORT.md`
 ![A dark scene of spheres lit by a bright light](Example.png) *Render time: 56 minutes*
 ## Introduction